samredai/iceberg-docs-prototype/content/docs/spark/spark-ddl.md

 Dynamic partition overwrite behavior will change when the table's partitioning changes because dynamic overwrite replaces partitions implicitly.
 To overwrite explicitly, use the new `DataFrameWriterV2` API.

-!!!
-Note
+{{< hint note >}}
 To migrate from daily to hourly partitioning with transforms, it is not necessary to drop the daily partition field.
 Keeping the field ensures existing metadata table queries continue to work.

-!!!
-Warning
+{{< /hint >}}

+{{< hint danger >}}
 **Dynamic partition overwrite behavior will change** when partitioning changes For example, if you partition by days and move to partitioning by hours, overwrites will overwrite hourly partitions but not days anymore.
+{{< /hint >}}

 ### `ALTER TABLE ...
 DROP PARTITION FIELD`